markagold1/pdftools/README.md

 * pdfreorder.py - Reorder pages of a PDF file
 * pdfrotate.py  - Rotate pages of a PDF file
 * pdftools.py   - Simple GUI wrapping the utilities

+# Compatibility
+PDFtools has been tested on Windows 10 and Ubuntu 20.04.

 > Written with [StackEdit](https://stackedit.io/).